 - C stands for cream and its products

-The LOC method is particularly important if you have very curly, wavy or kinky hair extensions because just a little bit of oil may not do justice for keeping the hair moisturized, healthy and shiny.
+The LOC method is particularly important if you have very curly, wavy or kinky hair extensions because just a little bit of oil may not do justice for keeping the hair moisturized, healthy, and shiny.
 Especially when you’re using curly extensions to add to the look of your hair!
-There’s no debate, you must incorporate the LOC method to prevent the extensions becoming dry.
+There’s no debate, you must incorporate the LOC method to prevent the extensions from becoming dry.

 3 How to Soften, Moisturize and Repair Dry Hair Extensions?

 There are a couple of methods you can try out to save your dry hair extensions.
 Such extensions are a big problem because dryness leads to tangling, matting, and breaking.
 Many products are designed specifically for reviving and repairing damaged, dry, and washed out extensions.

 You can try those as well, although if you don’t want to spend a lot of money on expensive products, use the alternative methods listed below.
 All from the comfort of your home.